python-versioneer/python-versioneer/README.md

 ## Installation

-You will need to provide versioneer with a few configuration variables:
+First, decide on values for the following configuration variables:

 * `versionfile_source`: